chimera-linux/cports/Packaging.md

 `SONAME` `libfoo.so.1` will provide a `so:libfoo.so.1=1.2.3`.
 If no version is provided in the filename, `0` is used.
 If a version is found, it must validate as an `apk` version number.

+Explicit runtime dependencies specified as `soname:libfoo.so` will get resolved from installed devel package symlinks to their `so:libfoo.so.N` (or whatever `SONAME` it has) form.
+By default, they are assumed to be in `/usr/lib`.
+For resolution of libraries in other locations, you can specify `soname:/absolute/path/to/libfoo.so`.
+This is a convenience feature that utilizes partial scanning, so that templates do not have to mention explicit `SONAME` for runtime dependencies that are dynamically opened or otherwise cannot be scanned (as the `SONAME` can change and easily be forgotten).

 The package is then scanned for `.pc` files to be provided.
 Only two paths are considered, `usr/lib/pkgconfig` and `usr/share/pkgconfig`.
 IT is an error